po1sigala/live/01-Class-Content/18-NoSQL-dev/README.md

 ## Overview

 In this unit, you will learn about NoSQL databases and perform CRUD operations using MongoDB, a popular NoSQL, document-based database.
 You will also learn to use Mongoose, an Object Data Modeling (ODM) library with your underlying MongoDB database to enforce a specific schema and handle data relationships.
-Deployment of an application using Mongo Atlas and Heroku is also discussed.
+Deployment of an application using Mongo Atlas and Heroku is also covered.

 ## Key Topics